-The New Jersey Superior Court, Appellate Division, ruled the trial court did not err in entering summary judgment in favor of an insurer in an insured’s action seeking a declaratory judgment that she was entitled to additional optional uninsured motorist (UM) coverage because her insurer failed to offer her optional coverage when she moved from Florida to New Jersey.
+The New Jersey Superior Court, Appellate Division, ruled the trial court did not err in entering summary judgment in favor of an insurer in an insured’s action seeking a declaratory judgment that entitled her to additional optional uninsured motorist (UM) coverage because her insurer failed to offer her optional coverage when she moved from Florida to New Jersey.

 The Appellate Division disagreed, holding that because New Jersey only requires 15/30 coverage under N.J.S.A.
 17:28-1.1(a), there was no evidence that Plaintiff would have purchased additional UM coverage.

-In 2004, the Maryland legislature passed a bill that requires an insurer to offer to the first named insured under a motor vehicle liability policy “liability coverage for claims made by a family member in the same amount as the liability coverage for claims made by a nonfamily member under the policy or binder.”
+In 2004, the Maryland legislature passed a bill that requires an insurer to offer to the first-named insured under a motor vehicle liability policy “liability coverage for claims made by a family member in the same amount as the liability coverage for claims made by a nonfamily member under the policy or binder.”
 2004 Maryland Laws, Chap.
 127, Section 1.

 This definition of offer means “making available” as opposed to the affirmative burden Plaintiff’ sought to place on State Farm in this case.
 I think it is dangerous to place the burden on insurance companies to take affirmative action in offering coverage, particularly based on conversations the insured had with the insurance company.
-Moreover, I think Plaintiff’s claim that she would have bought coverage if it had been offered is speculative at best.
+I think the Plaintiff’s claim that she would have bought coverage if they had offered it is speculative.

-Accordingly, I think the court made the right ruling in this New Jersey case, and I suspect a Maryland court would make a similar ruling.
+I think the court made the right ruling in this New Jersey case, and I suspect a Maryland court would make a similar ruling.